 Peak-season rates can go into effect during large conventions and special events, either of which may occur at any time of the year.
 Even something as remote as Bike Week in Daytona Beach (about an hour's drive away) can raise prices.
-These kinds of events will especially impact the moderately priced hotels and resorts located off Walt Disney World.
+These kinds of events will especially impact the moderately priced hotels and resorts.

 Best times: Try the week after Labor Day until the week before Thanksgiving, when the kids have just returned to school; the week after Thanksgiving until mid-December; and the 6 weeks before and after school spring vacations (which generally occur around Easter).

 Worst times: The absolute worst time of year to visit is during spring break -- usually the 2 weeks prior to and after Easter.
 The crowds are unbelievable, the lines are unbearable (my kids have waited upwards of 2 hr. to hop on some of the most popular attractions), waiting times at local restaurants can lead to starvation, and traffic -- particularly on International Drive -- will give you a headache.
 The December holidays and summer, when out-of-state visitors take advantage of school breaks and many locals bring their families to the parks (the latter also flock to the parks during Florida resident discount months, which usually fall in May and Nov), can also prove a challenge.
 Packed parking lots are the norm during the week before and after Christmas, and the summer brings with it oppressive heat and humidity.